Onemanwolf/Blazor_How_Session/How_Session/Blazor_Getting_Started.md

 The -n|--name option in the preceding command specifies the name of the new Razor component.
 The new component is created in the project's Pages folder with the -o|--output option.

 > Important
 > Razor component file names require a capitalized first letter.
-Open the Pages folder and confirm that the `EmployeeOverview` component file name starts with a capital letter T. The file name should be EmployeeOverview.razor.
+Open the Pages folder and confirm that the `EmployeeOverview` component file name starts with a capital letter T. The file name should be `EmployeeOverview.razor`.

 3. Open the `EmployeeOverview` component in any file editor and add an @page Razor directive to the top of the file with a relative URL of /EmployeeOverview.